-Based on the map of Figure 23 Percent Renter Occupied renter households in Source: ACS 5-Year Estimates lowest percentages of renter-occupied households, marked in red, have some of the highest median household incomes as well as high median home values.
+Based on the map of Figure 23 Percent Renter Occupied

+Some of these census block groups also coincide with areas of Hamden that have some of the lowest median household incomes which is common among many of the municipalities within the SCRCOG region.
+Census block groups with some of the lowest percentages of renter-occupied households, marked in red, have some of the highest median household incomes as well as high median home values.
 These neighborhoods run adjacent to West Rock Ridge State Park, as well as around Laurel View Country Club.